andy-byers/CalicoDB/README.md

 ## Performance
 Calico DB is optimized for read-heavy workloads with intermittent batches of sequential writes.
-Synchronization for multiple writers, or for simultaneous readers and writers, must be provided externally.
 Performance benchmarks are provided in the [`benchmarks`](test/benchmarks) folder.

 ## TODO